FraTesta/experimental_ws/src/final_assignment/README.md

 ## Environment and Robot model
 The robot model used is the same of the previous assignment but I removed the neck joint in order to keep the head fixed and thus the camera.
-Moreover I added a laser sensor which is necessary for the *gmappin*g and *move_base* algorithms.
+Moreover I added a laser sensor which is necessary for the *gmapping* and *move_base* algorithms.

 Regarding the knowledge representation I develop a class called _Rooms.py_ that provides a simple structure that associates each room with a color ball and its own position in the space in terms of x and y coordinates.
 Of course this class provides also methods to update the knowledge of such environment.
 For more information take a look to its doxygen documentation.